openaire/guidelines-data-archives/docs/field_alternateidentifier.rst

 Property alternateIdentifier (R, 0-n)
 ----------------

-**Allowed values, other constraints**
+*Allowed Values, Other Constraints*

-Secondary identifiers preferably should be durable, and also comprise local identifiers.
+* Secondary identifiers preferably should be durable, and also comprise local identifiers.
 All existing identifiers for the resource are appreciated.
-The format is free text - any alphanumeric string which is unique within its domain of issue and follows the respective specifications.
+* The format is free text - any alphanumeric string which is unique within its domain of issue and follows the respective specifications.

-Web pages dedicated to the resource, i.e. landing pages or download pages, are given as URLs.
+* Web pages dedicated to the resource, i.e. landing pages or download pages, are given as URLs.
 PIDs are fine, but should be prefixed with their respective resolver URL.

 .. _d:alternateidentifiertype: